An Argument in Forms

 needs time to harden into bone,

-to stop bleeding when touched.
+to stop bleeding at the lightest touch.

 Some words are worn for years,